By Evan Christensen · Owner, The Barn Door Hardware Store

 - Safety goggles

-- Prep the door: Your hardware kit will include the pieces to attach to the top of your barn door.
+- Prep the door.
+Your hardware kit will include the pieces to attach to the top of your barn door.
 Follow the instructions closely.

-- Hang it up: Slide the door onto the track and test the glide.
+- Hang it up.
+Slide the door onto the track and test the glide.

-Tips for Hanging a Barn Door from the Ceiling
+Tips for hanging a barn door from the ceiling

-- Weight matters: Our ceiling mount hardware handles up to 220 lbs total system weight.
+- Weight matters.
+Our ceiling mount hardware handles up to 220 lbs total system weight.
 Solid pine and poplar run 80–120 lbs; solid hardwood 100–150 lbs.
 If your door is approaching or exceeding the limit, email us before ordering.

-- Safety first: Working above your head means extra caution.
+- Safety first.
+Working above your head means extra caution.
 Secure ladders or platforms, and have someone spot you when lifting the door into place.

 Before you order — what to confirm